-Update: Host application materials are available and host applications are now being accepted.
-Please see the Information for Hosts page for more details.
+- Applications for Host Institutions can be found on the Information for Hosts page.
 The deadline for host applications is April 25, 2014.

 Metropolitan New York Library Council, in partnership with Brooklyn Historical Society, is implementing the National Digital Stewardship Residency (NDSR) program in the New York metropolitan area through generous funding from the Institute of Museum and Library Services (IMLS) via a 2013 Laura Bush 21st-Century Librarian Program grant.